Donald Burton: Life and career

 Burton's television roles included Big Breadwinner Hog, Warship, The Duchess of Duke Street; The Doombolt Chase; Upstairs, Downstairs, Public Eye, Minder (Gunfight at the O.K.
 Laundrette) and Fraud Squad.
 His more contemporary theatre roles included How the Other Half Loves and Educating Rita.
 He would have been best known amongst the British public for his role as Commander Mark Nialls, captain of the fictional HMS Hero in the BBC television drama Warship.

 In 1990, Burton returned to Broadway in the production of The Merchant of Venice at the 46th Street Theatre.

 Burton married actress Carroll Baker on 10 March 1978.
 The couple were married for 29 years until his death in December 2007.
 Donald Burton has three daughters Rachel Larkin, Sarah Burton and Kerri Davenport Burton.

 Donald Burton died of emphysema at his home in Cathedral City, California, on 8 December 2007.
 He was 73 years old.

 Personal life

 Burton was the third and last husband of actress Carroll Baker.
-They married March 10, 1982, and were still married at the time of Burton's death.
+They married on 10 March 1982, and remained married until his death.
 They met while on tour with the play Motive.